 Why has my French Bulldog suddenly become incontinent?

-If you’re unsure about why your French bulldog is leaking urine, you must know that dogs can show discomfort in certain situations.
+If you’re unsure why your French Bulldog is leaking urine, you must know that dogs can show discomfort in certain situations.
 Understanding what your dog is going through can make it easier for you to fix the issue.

 There are various probable causes for your dog showing sudden incontinence, and there can be a possibility that your dog has a UTI or infection in the bladder lining.
 A veterinary examination would point out the exact cause of leakage and any other possible health conditions affecting your Frenchie.
 Here are some of the more common causes.

 As your Frenchie lies down or gets up, a little urine can get released.
-The urine can result in localized infections and ascend into the bladder resulting in urinary tract infection that exacerbates the symptoms.
+The urine can result in localized infections and ascend into the bladder, resulting in an infection that exacerbates the symptoms.